MajorZiploc/code_runner.vim/README.md

 ### How a runner is selected

 The following tags drive runner selection.

 If a file extension, markdown tagged code block, shebang rediection matches then the associated runner will be used

 NOTE: some runners also look at the &filetype.
-Denoted with a `" include set filetype=<lang>` at the end of the line below
+Denoted with a `" include set filetype=<lang>` at the end of the line below.
+Assumes that the first item in the tags list is the filetype

 ```vim
 let g:_vcr_sh_tags = ['sh', 'shell']